mucsi96/nightwatch-cucumber/README.md

 * junit reporting generation now can be done using external package ([cucumber-junit](https://github.com/stjohnjohnson/cucumber-junit))
 * almaoust all configuration options removed in favour of `cucumberArgs` which brings the package closes to Cucumber.js
 * Node.js version < 6 is dropped.
 A lot of syntax changes are introduced

-This module enables to use a BDD-style approach for cross-browser testing:
-- Describe user stories in [Cucumber](https://cucumber.io/) using [Gherkin syntax](https://cucumber.io/docs/reference)
-- Map them to browser operations and assertions in [Nightwatch.js](http://nightwatchjs.org/)
-- Run using either real browser, headless browser or cloud based [WebDriver](https://www.w3.org/TR/webdriver/) services such as [SauceLabs](https://saucelabs.com/) or [BrowserStack](https://www.browserstack.com/)

 ## Installation